balancer/docs-v3/docs/integration-guides/guides/swaps-with-sor-sdk.md

 To see the full query used to fetch pool state refer to the code [here](https://github.com/balancer/b-sdk/blob/main/src/data/providers/balancer-api/modules/sorSwapPaths/index.ts#L19).

 :::tip Liquidity Source
 By default the API will return the swap that gives the best result from either v2 or v3 liquidity.
-The version can be forced by setting the optional `fetchSorSwapPaths`, `useVaultVersion` input parameter.
+The version can be forced by setting the optional `fetchSorSwapPaths`, `useProtocolVersion` input parameter.
 :::

 ### Queries and safely setting slippage limits